omercankoc/swift-handbook/Sources/InheritanceAndPolymorphism.md

 When one class inherits from another, the inheriting class is known as a subclass, and the class it inherits from is known as its superclass.

 ### Superclass
-Any class that doesn’t inherit from another class is known as a base class.
+A class that does not inherit from another class and transfers its properties to subclasses is called a base class.
 ```swift
 enum Fuel {
     case GASOLINE,DIESEL,HYDROGEN,HYBRID,ELECTRIC